 Let’s look at a simple example.
 A school that has adopted distributed leadership offers its students a wide array of committees, clubs, and other programs to participate in.

 All projects are developed and operated by teachers and other staff based on their skills and interests.
 For example, a literature teacher runs a writing club focusing on explaining to the pupils how to write academic papers right.
-Thus, they will be able to do it themselves even though there are plenty of platforms to order essay paper from.
+Thus, they will be able to do it themselves even though there are plenty of platforms like https://essaypro.com/order-an-essay.html to order an essay paper from.

 How to implement this model to get the most of it?
 Here are the seven key points to get started with: